‘They were shooting civilians’: Ukraine refugees saw abuses

 The International Criminal Court prosecutor last week launched an investigation that could target senior officials believed responsible for war crimes, after dozens of the court’s member states asked him to act.
 Evidence collection has begun.

+Some countries continued to ease measures for refugees.
+Britain said that from Tuesday, Ukrainians with passports no longer need to travel to a visa application center to provide fingerprints and can instead apply to enter the U.K. online and give fingerprints after arrival.
+Fewer than 1,000 visas have been granted out of more than 22,000 applications for Ukrainians to join their families there.

-Those who manage to flee fear for those who can’t.
+Ukrainians who manage to flee fear for those who can’t.

 “I am afraid,” said Anna Potapola, a mother of two who arrived in Poland from the city of Dnipro.
 “When we had to leave Ukraine my children asked me, ‘Will we survive?’
 I am very afraid and scared for the people left behind.”